Information Security Awareness

 Protect yourself: Always think before you click

-Phishing/spam emails, links and websites may appear real.
+Phishing/spam emails, links, and websites may appear real.
 When in doubt, do not click links and delete the email immediately.
-If necessary, check with SCS at 843-349-2220 (students) or ITS at 843-349-5000 (faculty and staff) to verify and/or report fraudulent emails.
+If necessary, check with SCS at 843-349-2220 to verify and/or report fraudulent emails.

 Be mindful on social media as well, as phony posts can also be linked to malicious activity.
 Phishing attempts continue to rise worldwide.
 Such messages may say that your email storage is full and your email will stop working unless you click on a link to verify your account, etc. These are not legitimate emails and should be deleted immediately.

-Remember, CCU will never ask you to verify your account in these manners.
-If you receive suspicious email messages or links to websites through your CCU account, check with ITS or SCS immediately and delete the suspicious email permanently.
+Remember, CCU will never ask you to verify your account in this manner.
+If you receive suspicious email messages or links to websites through your CCU account, check with SCS or ITS immediately and delete the suspicious email permanently.